En rouge et noir

-"En Rouge et Noir" is a 1986 French single recorded by Jeanne Mas, from her album Femmes d'aujourd'hui.
-It achieved a great success in France, topping the chart during 1986 summer.
-At present, it is undoubtedly the most known song of this artist.
+"En rouge et noir" is a song recorded by French singer Jeanne Mas, and was released in May 1986 as the first single from her second album Femmes d'aujourd'hui.
+It achieved a great success in France where it topped the chart, becoming probably the artist's well-known song and her signature song.

 Music video and cover versions

 In the music video, Jeanne Mas makes up and chooses dresses in a store, and carries out a photo meeting.
 At the time of the chorus, the singer appears in a band film which passes through the screen.

 In 2005, the song was covered by Jean-Jacques Goldman, Lorie, Gérard Jugnot and Liane Foly at the time of Les Enfoirés's tour.